mamagoooot/STORY_wren-kellan/README.md

 **Kellan’s Rating**: ★★☆☆☆
 > “Functional ruin.
 Excellent escape routes.
 Emotional landmine.
 She made me sleep next to her *on purpose*.”

+Kellan: "You act like this doesn’t affect you.
+Like you don’t feel it."
+Wren: “Feel what, exactly?”
+Kellan: "That I was supposed to kill you.
+And now you're in my space, in my bed, in my f***ing head.")

+Setting: Back at a new safehouse.
+One room, flickering overhead light, a mattress on the floor, and not much else.
+Wren is pacing.
+Kellan sits in the only chair, arms crossed, jaw locked.

+They haven’t spoken since the dryer incident.

+She keeps looking at him sideways.
+Half amused, half suspicious.

+“Okay,” she says finally.
+“Are you… okay?”

+He doesn’t look at her.

+“You’ve been weird since the dryer.”

+Still no response.

+She folds her arms.

+“Was it the proximity thing?
+Or the part where I got a little handsy?”

+Nothing.

+“You know, for a guy trained to kill with a paperclip, you’re shockingly fragile.”

+His eyes lift.
+Slowly.

+“Wren.
+Stop talking.”

+“Why?
+You’re not gonna—”

+He stands.

+Fast.
+Quiet.
+Dangerous.

+She steps back instinctively.

+He follows.
+No rush.
+Just presence.

+She backs into the wall.
+Barely a foot of space left.

+He closes it.

+One hand beside her head.
+The other at her waist—not touching.
+Just hovering.

+His voice drops, smooth and quiet like a loaded chamber.

+“You don’t get to play this game.”

+“What game?” she breathes.

+“The one where you act like this doesn’t affect you.
+Like you don’t feel it.”

+She swallows.

+“Feel what, exactly?”

+His eyes flick down to her mouth.
+Back up.

+He steps even closer.

+“The fact that I was supposed to kill you.”

+“Kinda hard to forget.”

+“And now you're in my space, in my bed, in my f***ing head.”

+She goes still.

+Oh.

+He leans in, just a breath from her ear.

+“You think I’m holding back because I’m gentle?”

+“No.”

+“Good.”

+Because he’s not.

+He pulls back just enough to look her in the eye.

+“If I kiss you, Wren, it won’t be soft.
+It won’t be safe.
+And you’ll never walk away from it without knowing who I really am.”

+She doesn’t move.

+He doesn’t either.

+They stay like that.

+Close.
+Too close.
+One word away from a fire.

 ---

 **SafeHouse 6. 🪵 Burned Farmhouse – “Final Hideout”**